brevers/brevers/README.md

 - 👯 I’m looking to collaborate on anythng related with data analysis || data science.

 - 💬 Ask me about anything, I would love to chat with you!
-- 🤔  “Problems are not stop signs, they are guidelines.”
+- 🤔  “Problems are not stop signs, they are guidelines”.
 - ⚡ Fun fact: I always thought that I was going to be an elite athlete.

 <br/><br/>